RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 #####score2
 Score function used in the third stage of the ClassicAbInitio protocol.
 #####score3
 Score function used in the fourth stage of the ClassicAbInitio protocol.
+Upweights the cbeta and cenpack terms and turns on the rg and rsigma terms.
+Sets the value of ss_lowstrand (from STRAND_STRAND_WEIGHTS) to 0 (no distance score for strand pairs).
 #####score4
 While there is no base score4 score function, it is available as a patch and in smooth and cenrot versions.
 It introduces hydrogen bonding terms (hbond_lr_bb and hbond_sr_bb) and a rama term (ramachandran probability-based scores for residues based on phi/psi angles).
 #####score5
 Score function used in the third stage of the ClassicAbInitio protocol.
-Nearly identical to score2, but uses different STRAND_STRAND_WEIGHTS (1 11 for score2, 1 6 for score5)
+Nearly identical to score2, but uses different STRAND_STRAND_WEIGHTS cutoff (see above)
 #####RS_centroid
 #####abinitio_remodel_cen
 #####remodel_cen